Tourism in Puducherry: Museums

-Gardens & Parks
+Gardens and parks

 Botanical Garden

 The Botanical Garden (Le Jardin Botanique) is located south of the New Bus Stand.
 The gate leading to the garden is reminiscent of French architecture and it stands out from its immediate surroundings because it is in the middle of the old Tamil town.
 The Botanical Gardens were laid out in 1826 in the ornate French style, with pruned trees, flower beds and gravel lined paths and fountains.
 Perrottet was largely responsible for transforming the place into a botanical garden in 1831.
 The French introduced many exotic plants from all over the world.

 The gardens also have a musical fountain which is active over the weekends, with two shows in the evening.

-Ousteri Wetland and National Park
+Oussudu Bird Sanctuary

 Ousteri Lake (Lac Oustéri) is located towards north at a distance of 10 km from Pondicherry town (Pondicherry– Villupuram road).
 The wetland covers an area of about 390 ha (lies in both Tamil Nadu and Pondicherry) with a wide range of aquatic species and is mainly a bird sanctuary.
 The vegetation ranges from small herbs to trees, which supports migratory avifauna as well as native birds during summer and winter.
 The government of Pondicherry is proposing to set up an Ousteri National Park in the region acquiring lands from neighbouring villages.